strapi/documentation/docusaurus/docs/dev-docs/configurations/middlewares.md

 ## Naming conventions

-Strapi middlewares can be classified into different types depending on their origin, which defines the following naming conventions:
+Global middlewares can be classified into different types depending on their origin, which defines the following naming conventions:

 | Middleware type   | Origin                                                                                                                                                                                                                                  | Naming convention                                                                                                    |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|